dayanadithyan/mathplot/README.md

+UPDATE (4/25): Need to lint and cleanup sxyntax issues, else functional

 # Math Playground - Learn to enjoy the 'mess'

 Blender add-on for mathematical visualization in 3D space.
 Implements algorithms for linear algebra, number theory, analysis, graph theory, differential equations, complex analysis, and Fourier series.
 More to come.